dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2893: Life skills are essential alongside job training.
+### T2893: Job market skills are valuable for personal growth and societal contribution.

 |Support|
 |---|